Lemez/fb-bye-bye/README.md

 6. Download a [_Replace New Tab Page_ extension](https://chrome.google.com/webstore/detail/replace-new-tab-page/cnkhddihkmmiiclaipbaaelfojkmlkja) in the browser of your choice and direct it to */path/to/my/project/fb-bye-bye/index.html* in order to see your updated page every time you open a new browser tab.
 Happy days!

+## Miscellaneous
+Notification count indicates the number of new stories since the last update, not since the last time the page has opened.